All Episodes

 She simply described the photograph that I requested her to do for your show as it was given.

-No, but the astronomers certainly would.
+No, but the astronomer certainly would.

-And that's what's so puzzling about it.
+That's what it seems to us, and that's what's so puzzling about it.

 Now, Art, I want to tell you from the get-go, right from now, I don't have all the answers.

-All the evidence is pointing in the direction of our astronomer, but he is an extremely well-respected person.
+All the evidence is pointing in the direction of our astronomer.

-And, you know, I tell you, today, all today, since this morning when I first heard about this thing, we have been racking our brains going through absolutely everything that ever happened, comparing everything, looking at everything, looking for some type of reasoning behind it.
+And, you know, I tell you, today, all today, since this morning when I first heard about this thing, we have been racking our brains going through absolutely everything that ever happened, comparing everything, looking at everything, looking for some type of reasoning about it.

-We even asked whether the guy is a member of PSYCOP, you know, the Committee for the Scientific Investigation of the Claims of the Paranormal.
+We even asked whether the guy is a member of PSICOP, you know, the Committee for the Scientific Investigation of the Claims of the Paranormal, to see if he was setting us up, because maybe he said he just wanted to debunk remote viewing.

-Uh, Whitley?
+Whitley?

 Whitley, which one did you get?